kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/upgrade.md

   --contract v1alpha3
 ```

-The upgrade process is composed by two steps:
+The upgrade process is composed by three steps:

+* Check the cert-manager version, and if necessary, upgrade it.
 * Delete the current version of the provider components, while preserving the namespace where the provider components
   are hosted and the provider's CRDs.
 * Install the new version of the provider components.